On this page

 6. Dismiss your staff

 If you employ staff, you must terminate their employment contracts.
 You require a dismissal permit from the Employee Insurance Agency (UWV).
+If you still owe your employees wages, but cannot pay them due to insolvency, having a dismissal permit will allow you to transmit part of your paying obligations to the UWV.
+Your employees can claim insolvency benefit from the UWV.
 You must notify the Dutch Tax and Customs Administration about dismissing your employees.

 7. Cancel your business insurances